DNS Issues?

 - Verizon dns issues

-- Dns address could not be found android - Guide
+- Dns address cannot be found android - Guide

 - Dns benchmark - Download - Networks